Messi sets another La Liga record with stunner against Huesca | Goal.com

 While Barcelona's Champions League run ended prematurely at the hands of Paris Saint-Germain last week, they do remain in La Liga's title race.

-Entering Monday's game, Barca had gone 16 games without losing in La Liga, the longest active streak in Europe's top five leagues.
+Following Monday's game, Barca have now gone 17 games without losing in La Liga, the longest active streak in Europe's top five leagues.

-That run has them sitting third in La Liga entering the match, one point behind Real Madrid and seven behind league-leaders Atletico Madrid.
+That run has them sitting second in La Liga entering the match, two points ahead of second-place Real Madrid and four behind league-leaders Atletico Madrid.